 The Chinese Spring Festival

-The Chinese Spring Festival is celebrated originally by the Sino-Mauritians, also known as the Chinese community in Mauritius.
+The Chinese Spring Festival in Mauritus is celebrated originally by the Sino-Mauritians, also known as the Chinese community in Mauritius.
 The festival takes place at the first day of the lunar month, either at the end of January or in the beginning of February.
 The Chinese community will traditionally visit the Pagodas and spend the day reconnecting with family and origins over a nice family dinner consisting of fish and dumpling as these two dishes are known to bring prosperity.
 During the day Chinese cakes are also distributed to family and friends while China Town in Port Louis will be decorated in red colours, festive lamps and men in Lion outfits will be dancing the traditional Lion Dance known to bring good luck for the upcoming year.

 The Cavadee Festival